2026 · 05 · 08 · Fri

 Why it matters

 Teams deciding between Claude and GPT now have a concrete traction number to cite.
-If you already use Claude, nothing changes in your day-to-day.
-But confidence in the company's staying power just went up a notch.
+For existing users nothing changes, but confidence in Anthropic's staying power goes up.

 Claude agents built for finance and insurance workflows